 Are You Ready?

-As a young singer, you may be asking yourself, "Am I ready for the Met Competition?"
-Even though prize money is given, the real value to these auditions is what you learn from them.
+You may be asking yourself, "Am I ready for the Met Competition?"
+Even though prize money is awarded throughout the Competition, the real value to these auditions is what you learn from them.

 Our District and Region auditions require four operatic arias in two or more languages of varying styles that best represent you at your current stage of vocal development.
 An in-depth knowledge of language, style, and musicianship is essential for a successful operatic audition.